Spiral Beach: History

-The album "The Only Really Thing" was released on September 22, 2009, and the band embarked on another North American tour, including several shows at the CMJ Music Marathon in New York City, where they were featured as one of the "Top Ten Bands at CMJ" by Paste Magazine.
-Along with traditional vinyl, CD and mp3 formats, the album was also released as a 95-page photo book, a copy of Daniel Woodhead's original lyric book, and a comic book by Maddy Wilde.
+The album The Only Really Thing was released on September 22, 2009, and the band embarked on another North American tour, including several shows at the CMJ Music Marathon in New York City, where they were featured as one of the "Top Ten Bands at CMJ" by Paste magazine.
+Along with traditional vinyl, CD, and mp3 formats, the album was also released as a 95-page photo book, a copy of Daniel Woodhead's original lyric book, and a comic book by Maddy Wilde.
 After several acoustic shows in Toronto that fall, they left for a European tour in November 2009, which included a headlining show with fellow Canadians Hey Rosetta at the Queen of Hoxton in London, in a night presented by Muso's Guide, as well as a performance at the On3Radio Festival in Munich, Germany, broadcast live on-air to thousands of viewers.

 Upon the band's return, they performed on MTV Live for the second time.
 The band performed their final show in Toronto on Daniel's birthday, December 19, 2009.

 Airick and Daniel Woodhead are the sons of Canadian folk musician David Woodhead, and Wilde is the daughter of Canadian musical satirist Nancy White.

 The members of Spiral Beach appear as themselves in the film Charlie Bartlett, with four of their songs featured in the movie.
-They have also had their video "Made of Stone" used as part of an episode of the TV series Life's a Zoo.
+They have also had their video "Made of Stone" used as part of an episode of the television series Life's a Zoo.

 Airick Woodhead is currently performing under the alias Doldrums, while Dorian Wolf is a core member of the group Austra.
-In 2011 Daniel Woodhead announced a new project under the name Moon King, a duo with Maddy Wilde.
+In 2011, Daniel Woodhead announced a new project under the name Moon King, a duo with Maddy Wilde.
 All the members continue to collaborate and make music together.